yiisoft/yii2/docs/guide/active-record.md

 $customer = Customer::find($id);
 $customer->email = 'james@example.com';
 $customer->save();  // equivalent to $customer->update();
+// Note that model attributes will be validated first and
+// model will not be saved unless valid.

 // to delete an existing customer record
 $customer = Customer::find($id);